The Stand (1994 miniseries)

 The Stand (also known as Stephen King's The Stand) is a 1994 American post-apocalyptic television miniseries based on the 1978 novel of the same name by Stephen King.
 King also wrote the teleplay and has a minor role in the series.
 It was directed by Mick Garris, who previously directed the original King screenplay/film Sleepwalkers (1992).
-In order to satisfy expectations from King fans and King himself, The Stand is a mostly faithful adaptation to the original book, with only minor changes to material that would otherwise have not met broadcast standards and practices, and in order to keep ABC content.

 The Stand includes a cast of more than 125 speaking roles and features Gary Sinise, Miguel Ferrer, Rob Lowe, Ossie Davis, Ruby Dee, Jamey Sheridan, Laura San Giacomo, Molly Ringwald, Corin Nemec, Adam Storke, Ray Walston, Ed Harris, and Matt Frewer.
 The miniseries was shot in several locations and on 225 sets.
 Each episode was given a $6 million budget so to reduce cost, the miniseries was shot on 16 mm film.
 The Stand originally aired on ABC from May 8 to May 12, 1994.
 Reviews were positive and the miniseries was nominated for six Primetime Emmy Awards, winning two for its makeup and sound mixing.